-Besides the use of Renewable Energy (Solar and Non-solar), your Company utilised 0.29 Million tonnes of Alternative Fuels during the cement manufacture.
+Besides the use of Renewable Energy (Solar and Non-Solar), your Company utilised 0.3 Million tonnes of Alternative Fuels during the cement manufacture.

-B. Technology absorption
+B. Technology Absorption Research and Development (R&D)

-Research and Development (R&D)
+Specific areas in which R&D is carried out by the Company

-- 1. Specific areas in which R&D is carried out by the Company - Conservation of resources through maximisation of the use of lowgrade limestone for cement manufacturing, improvement in the quality of blended cement through innovative process utilising industrial by-products for improved quality and performance of ACC plants - Maximisation of industrial wastes utilisation and looking into possibilities of environmentally friendly co-processing of wastes in cement manufacture leading to thermal substitution and conservation of natural resources - Optimisation of fuel mix for lowering the cost - d) Effective replacement of the costlier natural Gypsum by cheaper byproducts without affecting the quality of cement - e) Development of new products based on market requirements - Productivity research for increased efficiency in use of resources development of application Oriented Cements with decreased CO2 emissions - Quality Benchmarking exercise for different market clusters of ACC products - Development waterproofing of Internal Compound - Development of cement-based niche products like water repellent and self-curing Dry Mix Mortar, thin bed jointing mortar, plasters, tile adhesives range
+- a) Conservation of resources through maximisation of the use of low-grade limestone for cement manufacturing, improvement in the quality of blended cement through innovative process utilising industrial by-products for improved quality and performance of ACC plants; - b) Maximsation of industrial wastes utilisation and looking into possibilities of environmentally friendly co-processing of wastes in cement manufacture leading to thermal substitution and conservation of natural resources: - c) Optimisation of fuel mix for lowering the cost; - d) Effective replacement of the costlier natural Gypsum by other form of gypsum and byproducts without affecting the quality of cement; - e) Productivity research for increased efficiency in use of resources development of application oriented cements with decreased CO2 emissions; - f) Development of Integral waterproofing Compound; - g) Development of cement based niche products like water repellent and self-curing Dry Mix Mortar, thin bed jointing mortar, plasters, tile adhesives range; - h) Development of Concrete Admixture for

-Development of Concrete Admixture for ACC RMX
+2. Benefits derived as result of above R&D

-2. Benefits derived as a result of above R&D
+- a) Effective use of marginal quality raw materials and fuels with improved clinker quality; - b) Reduction in raw material cost-gypsum and mineral components; - Launch of special high-performance products like F2R, Concrete+, ACC Gold for specific market segments/ market climatic conditions; - d) Launch of Leak Block-an integral waterproofing compound/ dry-mix mortars for plasters, tile fixing, thin-bed jointing for blocks;

-- a) Effective use of marginal quality raw materials and fuels with improved clinker quality - Reduction in raw material costgypsum and mineral components - Maintain a lead position in all the market clusters of the country - Launch of special high-performance products like F2R, Concrete+, ACC Gold for specific market segments/ market climatic conditions - Launch of Leak Block-an internal waterproofing compound/dry-mix mortars for plasters, tile fixing, thinbed jointing for blocks - Increased absorption of blending materials like fly ash and slags in blended cements - Fuel efficiency - Reduction in special power consumption for grinding - ACC Concrete admixture project resulted in cost savings on admixture buying cost with a consistent quality
+- e) Increased absorption of blending materials like fly ash and slags in blended cements; - f) Fuel efficiency; - Reduction in special power consumption for grinding; - h) ACC Concrete admixture project resulted in cost savings on admixture buying cost with a consistent quality.